-Did you know that 75% of the people who go to the way, way, way back of a water taxi are there for a smoke?
-The other 100% are from countries where “personal space” means absolutely nothing.
-Blank stare.
-No comprehension that we are just a teeny bit too close with you standing right there resting your arm on my head.
+Did you know that 95% of the people who go to the way, way, way back of a water taxi are there for a smoke?
+The other 100% are totally OK with sharing the most intimate of personal space.
+There is no comprehension that you and I could be just a teeny bit too close with you there resting your arm on my head.

-We were babysitting our suitcases and half my rear-end was on a narrow, metal step that had certainly cost us enough Euro for several big rear-ends to lounge on plush velvet.
+We were in the cargo hold of the boat babysitting our suitcases.
+Half my rear-end was on a narrow metal step: a seat that had certainly cost us enough Euro for several rear-ends to lounge comfortably on plush velvet.

-The diesel fumes, foreign body odor (mine the worst) and Marlboro smoke was taking me to an unhappy place when David saw a story unfolding, grabbed my attention and the camera, and went undercover.
+The diesel fumes, foreign body odor (mine the worst) and Marlboro smoke was taking me to an unhappy place when David saw a story unfolding.

 The gentleman in the blazer is taking many, many minutes of video of the sea.
-More minutes of video than I have taken of all four children in seventeen years combined.
+More minutes of video than I have taken of all four children in eighteen years combined.

-He is a part of the 100% with no personal space boundaries, as you can see…
+He is a part of the 100% with no personal space issues, as you can see…

 Where can he cast his gaze?
-He actually paid for this?
+He displays the patience of Job.

-It’s Friday, saints!
+It’s Friday, friends!
 Find the fun, and share some with the ever-so-slightly grumpy ones around you, no matter how close they might be.